 My first experience of a desert-esque landscape was somewhat mesmerizing.
 It came after a very stressful morning trying to navigate our way across the country.
 After five of us had piled into a four-person taxi, found a way to squish an extra person in the back seat and set off at an alarming pace down the motorway, suddenly all I could see was miles and miles of yellow nothing, broken up by towering sandy hills at irregular intervals.

-The infinity of this bleak and serene landscape was so thoroughly contrasting the bright, vibrant and dynamic festival that is central Marrakech, where our journey had begun.
+The infinity of this bleak and serene landscape was so thoroughly contrasting to the bright, vibrant and dynamic festival that is central Marrakech, where our journey had begun.
 An even greater contrast still to the luscious greens and cascading waterfalls of the Atlas Mountains.

 Morocco’s charm is one of authenticity: the vast open landscapes and the bustling hubs of human civilization.
 The cities don’t feign beauty and the wild country isn’t cultivated and tamed.